 so, what’s going on?

 Looking at the above photograph, it is hard to imagine Spetisbury station as part of the much loved Somerset & Dorset railway.
 Until its closure in 1966 as part of the Beeching cuts, this important cross-country railway linked Poole and Bournemouth with Bath, Bristol and further north, with a branch running to Burnham-on-Sea on the Bristol Channel.
 Visit the station history page to learn more about the station .
 During May 2012 volunteers started to clear the overgrown and derelict station site, working under license from landowners Dorset County Council.
 The long-term ambition is to restore the platforms and reconstruct the buildings as close to the originals as possible, to form a railway heritage centre for this rare surviving Dorset Central Railway station and the Somerset & Dorset railway.
 There is no intention to lay any track as this is not permitted under the terms of our license, and we fully support the North Dorset Trailway which uses the old trackbed between the platforms.
-Subject to planning permission, we soon hope to place a small timber building on the ‘down’ platform which will act as a café and information point for the station and Trailway.
+Subject to planning permission, we hope to place a small timber building on the ‘down’ platform which will act as a café and information point for the station and Trailway.
 This structure will be in keeping with the site’s railway heritage.
+An article about us in Dorset Life magazine in 2016 further explains our hopes and ambitions

 what to see on site